alexheist/portfolio/README.md

 I have configured a working local version of https for testing purposes, and have implemented CertBot to generate SSL certificates on my server.

+#### Add Blog

+I have added a new set of endpoints for the API for the soon-to-be-released blog, as well as new React components.
+There is a `/blog` URL that will retrieve a list of published articles, in addition to `/blog/:slug` URL for displaying a specific article.

 ---

 ### What I'm currently working on:
-#### Researching Server-Side Rendering

-In order for me to benefit fully from running a blog on my website, I'm going to need to implement some sort of static content strategy for SEO purposes.
-Since React.js is rendered on the client, it will require some extra care to work as intended.
+TBD

 ---

 ### My future plans:
-#### Add blog to my website
+#### Implement Prerender.io on server

-React.js isn't particularly great for this due to SEO reasons, however, I hope to mitigate a lot of the problem by implementing server-side rendering of those components.
+React.js isn't particularly great for this due to SEO reasons, however, I hope to mitigate a lot of the problem by implementing prerender.io.